VR in HR: How human resources can use VR and AR technology

 The use of augmented and virtual reality in HR processes is just beginning, but it has great potential in recruiting, onboarding, training and virtual workspaces.

 The push to use VR in HR also involves its newer cousin, augmented reality (AR).
 The two often complement each other but aren't the same.
 VR provides a 3D experience using special goggles or headsets, while AR overlays 3D data onto a direct view of the real world rather than replacing it.
-Both are the technological drivers behind the metaverse, a trendy catchall for an emerging class of immersive, interactive digital environments that are sweeping through fields like gaming, entertainment, e-commerce and education.
+Both are the technological drivers behind the metaverse, a trendy catchall term for an emerging class of immersive, interactive digital environments that are sweeping through fields such as gaming, entertainment, e-commerce and education.

-How VR and AR can impact HR
+How VR and AR can enhance HR

 "What's different about AR/VR is the ability to interact with others in a dynamic way where teaming can be applied," Sorensen said.

-"A key benefit of VR training is learners are immersed in the experience and not distracted," said Dan Eckert, managing director of PwC's applied research lab for AI and emerging technology.
-They cannot text, catch up on email, or play games on their phones.
-This leads to a much higher level of emotional engagement and content retention compared to other learning modalities, according to Eckert.
-VR is also valuable for high-stakes training where safety or other concerns make the realism required for effective learning too difficult or costly to create.
+They cannot text, catch up on email or play games on their phones, which leads to a much higher level of emotional engagement and content retention compared with other learning modalities.
+VR is also a good approach for high-stakes training where safety or other concerns make realism too difficult or costly to create.

 1. Hiring and recruiting